The Loved Ones

 ⏱️ Runtime & Duration

-The total runtime of The Loved Ones is 84 minutes (1h 24m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Loved Ones (2010) is 84 minutes (1h 24m).
+Directed by Sean Byrne, the film runs for 84 minutes in its complete theatrical version.

 Verdict Summary